barahudcova/eca_enc_dec_reductions/README.md

-The data and code in this repository are supplementary materials to the (unpublished) manuscript currently submitted to *Complexity* for peer reviews
+The data and code in this repository are supplementary materials to the (unpublished) manuscript currently submitted to *Physica D* for peer reviews
-### Introducing Encoder-Decoder Relation between Cellular Automata to Uncover their Computational Structure
-by Barbora Hudcová, Tomáš Mikolov, and Stefano Nichele

 ##### Short description